 Types of Feline Hypothyroidism

+The thyroid glands are a pair of tiny organs located near the larynx in the neck of your cat.
+In all mammals, the thyroid plays a vital job in regulating the basal metabolic rate by producing a hormone called thyroxine.
 The most common type of feline hypothyroidism is iatrogenic hypothyroidism which is when a cat's thyroid function is too low because of treatment for an overactive thyroid.
 Other types that can occur are spontaneous hypothyroidism and congenital hypothyroidism.

 When cats are diagnosed with hyperthyroidism (an overactive thyroid), there are four ways to treat the disease.
 These treatment options include: